yourdevkalki/arbitrum-vibekit/README.md

 ### 3. Run Your DeFi Agent:

-Let's run the lending agent.
-The lending agent is started by default when the frontend is started.
+Let's run the swapping and lending agents.
+These agents are started by default when the frontend is started.
 Follow this guide to launch the frontend:

 #### Prerequisites

-Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your system.
+Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) (with Docker Compose v2.24 or greater) installed on your system.

 **Note:** If your are on an M-series Mac, you need to install Docker using the [dmg package](https://docs.docker.com/desktop/setup/install/mac-install/) supplied officially by Docker rather than through Homebrew or other means to avoid build issues.